Installing rocSOLVER on Linux#

 rocSOLVER requires a ROCm-enabled platform.
 For more information, see the ROCm install guide.

-rocSOLVER also requires compatible versions of rocBLAS and rocSPARSE installed on the system.
+rocSOLVER also requires a compatible versions of rocBLAS installed on the system and may require rocSPARSE depending on the build options.
 For more information, see the rocBLAS install guide and rocSPARSE install guide.

 rocBLAS, rocSPARSE, and rocSOLVER are still under active development, and it is hard to define minimal compatibility versions.
 For now, a good rule of thumb is to always use rocSOLVER together with the matching rocBLAS and rocSPARSE version.
 For example, if you want to install rocSOLVER from the ROCm 5.6 release, then be sure that the ROCm 5.6 versions of rocBLAS and rocSPARSE are also installed.
 If you are building the rocSOLVER branch tip, then you will need to build and install the rocBLAS and rocSPARSE branch tips as well.